tickyChan26/Quark/README.md

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-(!
-Training was not carried out due to poor hardware, as a base there is only a file of embeddings.
-Development is also suspended!)
+## Project Status

-There may be some flaws and code curvature.
+Development is currently paused and training has not been conducted due to limited hardware resources.
+The project is a skeleton.
+The code may contain inaccuracies since it is still in development.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////